 AT&T TV Now

-Formerly known as DirecTV, AT&T’s service provides access to the MLB Network channel at competitive rates – plus a 7-day free trial period without any added fees or registrations!
-All plans start from $50/month but may dip lower depending on user location(s), which also get simultaneous streaming access of up to 3 devices & special cloud storage for numerous digital recordings.
+Previously known as DirecTV, AT&T’s service offers access to the MLB Network at competitive rates, with a 7-day free trial and no additional fees or registrations required.
+Plans start at $50 per month, though prices may vary based on location.
+The service includes simultaneous streaming on up to 3 devices and provides special cloud storage for digital recordings.

 Amazon Prime Video

-Standing out from the crowd is Amazon’s latest addition to their respective online suites – featuring over 10,000+ titles in Hollywood and international content!
-Their particular MLB packages come with a $20 surcharge but provide exclusive broadcasting rights such as NLCS games, regular season clashes, and lots more – all in 720 HD resolution with two ad-free recordings per month!
+Amazon’s latest addition to their streaming lineup offers over 10,000 titles of Hollywood and international content.
+Their MLB packages come with a $20 surcharge, providing exclusive broadcasting rights for NLCS games, regular season matches, and more, all in 720p HD resolution.
+Additionally, users get two ad-free recordings per month.

 ESPN+